 Organic agriculture [also known as “Biological” or “Ecological” agriculture or protected equivalent terms (in other languages)] is a whole system approach based upon a set of processes resulting in a sustainable ecosystem, safe food, good nutrition, animal welfare and social justice.
 Organic production therefore is more than a system of production that includes or excludes certain inputs.
 IFOAM defines organic agriculture as “a production system that sustains the health of soils, ecosystems and people.
 It relies on ecological processes, biodiversity and cycles adapted to local conditions, rather than the use of inputs with adverse effects.
 Organic agriculture combines tradition, innovation and science to benefit the shared environment and promote fair relationships and a good quality of life for all involved”.

 The IFOAM Standard (IS) is an internationally applicable organic standard developed by IFOAM.
 It is a good, practical interpretation of the IFOAM Standards Requirements (Common Objectives and Requirements of Organic Standards), hence belongs to the IFOAM Family of Standards.
 IFOAM recognizes the need to harmonize organic standards worldwide whenever possible, but also the need to have organic standards that are regionally adapted.
-The IFOAM Standard is an off-the-shelf standard which can be used by those wanting to outsource standard setting and maintenance and see the benefits of sharing the work with others and creating synergies on an international level.
+The IFOAM Standard is an off-the-shelf standard that can be used by those wanting to outsource standard setting and maintenance and see the benefits of sharing the work with others and creating synergies on an international level.
 The IFOAM Standard is written in such a way that it may be used in the context of third party certification, Participatory Guarantee Systems (PGS), Community Supported Agriculture (CSA), or simply self-commitment by producers wishing to follow the standard.
 Hence the standard will not contain record keeping requirements or other requirements related to certification.

 The IFOAM standard contains provisions for regional variations, in the form of regional or other exceptions.
-They can be permission granted to an operator to be excluded from the need to comply with normal requirements of the standard.
+They can be permission(s) granted to an operator to be excluded from the need to comply with normal requirements of the standard.
 These exceptions (or derogations) are to be understood as typically requiring approval from the control body (see definition of control body).
 Exceptions must be granted on the basis of clear criteria, with clear justification and for a limited time period only.
-In the context of third party certification, exceptions, and especially under the IFOAM Accreditation Program, these exceptions are left to the decision of the certification body and require certification body approval before being implemented.
+In the context of third party certification, and especially under the IFOAM Accreditation Program, these exceptions are left to the decision of the certification body and require certification body approval before being implemented.
 Under a PGS scheme, they would also require a decision by the relevant decision making level within the scheme, usually the same level as makes/validates the certification decisions.
-Under a CSA or other consumer-driven schemes, it is proposed that the producer submits exception requests to the decision of his consumer base.
+Under a CSA or other consumer-driven schemes, it is proposed that the producer submits exception requests to the decision of his/her consumer base.

 The IFOAM Standard covers the areas of general organic management, crop production (including plant breeding), animal production (including beekeeping), aquaculture, wild collection, processing and handling, labeling, and social justice.